datascience-course/2016-website/syllabus.md

 Neither mathematics or computer science are spectator sports; mastery of either subject requires a significant amount of practice!
 Homework assignments provide an opportunity to practice your programming skills, think about analytical concepts in a new way, and to test your understanding of the material.
 The homework assignments are also designed to prepare you for your course project.
 You should view the homework as an opportunity to learn, and not to “earn points”.
 The homework will be graded holistically to reflect this objective.
 Homework will be submitted through Canvas.

 ### Course Project
 At the core of this course is a course project.
-The goal of the project is to analyze a topic of your choosing and write a paper summarizing your findings.
-You will acquire and clean the data, use tools from the class to explore, describe, and analyze the data, and evalute the results to make a predictions.
+The goal of the project is to analyze a topic of your choosing and document your findings.
+You will acquire and clean the data, use tools from the class to explore, describe, and analyze the data, and evaluate the results to make a predictions.
 The path to a good project will involve mistakes and wrong turns.
-It is therefore important to recognize that mistakes are valuable in finding the path to a solution, but will require a significant ammount of time. **It is therefore imperative that you begin your project early!** The project has an intermediate milestone that will allow you to get feedback and to iterate.
+It is therefore important to recognize that mistakes are valuable in finding the path to a solution, but will require a significant amount of time. **It is therefore imperative that you begin your project early!** The project has an intermediate milestone that will allow you to get feedback and to iterate.
 In your project you will work closely with classmates in 2-3 person project teams.
-You can come up with your own teams and use Canvas to find prospective team members.
-If you cannot find a partner we will team you up randomly.
+You can find more information on the [project page]({{site.baseurl}}/project/).

 ## Course Policies